fdw/rofimoji/src/picker/docs/rofimoji.1.md

 --prompt _PROMPT_, -r _PROMPT_

-:  Set rofimoj's prompt
+:  Set rofimoji's prompt

---rofi-args _ROFI-ARGS_
+--selector-args _SELECTOR-ARGS_

 :  A string of arguments to give to the selector.